hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 There are at least 2 steps involved in scheduling your first container on a Kubernetes cluster.
-You need the Kubernetes cluster with all its components running _somewhere_ and then schedule the Kubernetes resources, like Pods, Replication Controllers, Services etc.
+You need the Kubernetes cluster with all its components running _somewhere_ and then define the Kubernetes resources, such as Deployments, Services, etc.

 This guide focuses mainly on the latter part and expects you to have a properly configured & running Kubernetes cluster.

-The guide also expects you to run the cluster on a cloud provider where Kubernetes can automatically provision a load balancer.

 ## Why Terraform